ibois-epfl/sp4e-andrea-petras/README.md

 ## Homework 2: C++ classes

-The goal of the present exercise is to program a family of objects to compute series and to dump them.
+The goal of the present exercise is to program a family of objects to compute series and dump them.
 We are working on VSCode as IDE so the `.gitignore` is presenting some extra entries.

 ### Exercise 1: Creating a Project directory